Cross Training for Runners: Benefits, Exercises + Tips

 What Is Cross Training for Runners?

-Cross training for runners means doing any exercise other than running.
+So what is cross training exactly?
+Cross training for runners basically means doing any exercise other than running.
 There are different forms of cross training, with activities categorized as strength training, cardiovascular training, or both.
 Some examples of cross training for runners include:

-• Cardio training - walking, cycling, swimming, basketball, dance, rowing, tennis, stair climbing, aerobics, hiking, soccer, water aerobics, jumping exercises, elliptical exercises, kickboxing, or Zumba
+• Cardio training increases your breathing and heart rate.
+Cardiovascular exercises include walking, cycling, swimming, basketball, dance, rowing, tennis, stair climbing, aerobics, skiing, hiking, soccer, water aerobics, jumping exercises, elliptical exercises, kickboxing, or Zumba.

-• Strength and cardio workouts - circuit training or high-intensity interval training, and exercises like burpees, mountain climbers, and plyometric exercises
+• Strength and cardio workouts combine elements of strength training and cardio workouts.
+Some examples of these combination workouts include circuit training, high-intensity interval training, and aerobic compound exercises like burpees, mountain climbers, and plyometric exercises.

 Benefits of Cross Training for Runners